 My God, the Mountain Dew!
 I KNEW it wasn't natural!

 As a side note, did you know that the paint used in the

 enough to have any harmful effects unless you were to, say, chew

 on a Mellon's paint chips continuously for a few years.
 But

 enough to make a sensitive instrument like a Geiger counter have a

 veritable wet dream!
 Very impressive...

-Current top banner: Underground Tour 2010: being quiet and respectful (credit: Alan V.) Reload for a new one.
+Current top banner: Underground Tour 2011: Do you see a ninja? (credit: Alan V.) Reload for a new one.

 Copyright © The Carnegie Mellon KGB.